 Three Ways Knowledge Is Established

 Trust law often hinges on whether someone knew a particular fact.
 Did the trustee know about a creditor's claim?
 Did the bank know the account holder had passed away?
-This statute spells out exactly what qualifies as knowledge under Arizona's trust code.
+Under the Arizona revised statutes, this section spells out exactly what qualifies as knowledge in the trust code.

 A person has knowledge of a fact if any of the following apply: 1.
 The person has actual knowledge of it.
 2. The person has received a notice or notification of it.
 3. From all the facts and circumstances known to the person at the time in question, the person has reason to know it.